How to Apply

 - Submit your official credentials.

-- First-Year Students: If you are applying for the first-year class, request official transcripts from your high school and your official test scores from College Board or ACT.
+- First-Year Students: If you are applying for the first-year class, request official transcripts from your high school.
+Effective immediately, Randolph College is test-optional!
+However, if you choose to submit your test scores you can request your official test scores be sent to us from the College Board or ACT.

 - Transfer Students: If you are applying as a transfer student, please submit transcripts from the college(s) you’ve attended; high school credentials are only needed if you’ve completed less than 30 credit hours.